elennick/retry4j/README.md

 ***NOTE:*** If you register an ```OnFailureListener``` with the CallExecutor, it will toggle off the throwing of **RetriesExhaustedException**'s.
 Handling a failure after retries are exhausted will be left up to the listener.

-These listeners can be used during normal, synchronous execution.
-They become critical, however, in situations where you are executing the call (or many calls) asynchronously.
-Retry4j has asynchronous support of calls by using the ```executeAsync()``` method of the CallExecutor:
+### Async Support

+Retry4j has asynchronous support of calls by using the ```executeAsync()``` method of the CallExecutor.
+Right now this support is very beta and has known issues, especially when attempting to execute more than one call asynchonously at the same time.
+These issues should be cleaned up in the next release and the API related to asynchronous calls will likely change.

         CallExecutor executor = new CallExecutor(config);
         executor.executeAsync(callable);